Qumulo/docs/administrator-guide/s3-api/creating-managing-s3-buckets.md

 ## Configuring S3 Buckets
 You can view and modify the settings for individual buckets {{site.s3.permissions.APIorCLI}}.

-Although you can configure global settings, such as the [default bucket directory prefix](#default-directory-prefix) for S3 buckets, the only individual S3 bucket setting that you can configure in Qumulo Core is anonymous access.
+Although you can configure global settings, such as the {{page.varDefaultPrefix}} for S3 buckets, the only individual S3 bucket setting that you can configure in Qumulo Core is anonymous access.
 For more information, see [Enabling Anonymous Access for an S3 Bucket](managing-access-to-s3-buckets.html#anonymous-access).

 * To view the current bucket configuration {{site.s3.permissions.APIorCLI}}, you need {{site.s3.permissions.bucketsRead}}.